 $100K Car Accident Injury Settlement (Motorcyclist Hit By Car)

-He claimed that the crash caused his erectile dysfunction (ED).
+In addition, I alleged that the crash caused his erectile dysfunction (ED).

 I demanded the other driver’s $100,000 bodily injury liability limits.
 Unfortunately, GEICO’s first offer was only $5,500.
 Look at the letter that they sent me: